Search...

 Maintaining an arm’s-length relationship with patient finance providers supports ethical practice, protects patient autonomy, and assists practitioners in meeting their obligations under AHPRA, the Dental Board of Australia, and Australian financial services law.

-ADA NSW Advisory Services would welcome any questions you might have about compliance, and we offer confidential advice or support should you be subject to a complaint or regulatory investigation.
+ADA NSW Advisory Services welcome any questions you have about your compliance.
+We offer confidential advice and support to all members who may be subject to a complaint or regulatory investigation.
+We can help you reduce your stress and improve your outcomes.
 Please contact us on (02) 8436 9944 or advisory@adansw.com.au

 All Categories